AI Has Taste

 Banksy’s stencil work is not powerful because of its technical execution.
 A competent art student could reproduce it.
 Its power comes from how precisely it captures a specific cultural moment — early-2000s Britain, obsessed with consumerism and surveillance.
 Remove Banksy from that context and the same spray paint on the same wall is just vandalism.
 The judgement was in the when, not the technique.

 This pattern is universal because culture is always in motion.
 Warhol held a mirror to 1960s mass production.
-Bjork heard glossy predictability settling over late-90s music and answered with glitch and orchestra.
+Björk heard glossy predictability settling over late-90s music and answered with glitch and orchestra.
 Gehry shattered the glass-and-steel complacency of 1990s architecture.
 Each was a commentary on the specific norms their era had grown too comfortable with.
-The centre shifts with every generation, and so must the act of pushing against it.

 Judgement Cascades